 The reticle is the pattern of fine lines or markings built into the eyepiece of an optical device.
 These lines provide information like measurements or impact guidance visually for the user.

-Choosing the right PFI scope starts with the caliber and then, the barrel length of the rifle.
+Choosing the right PFI scope starts with the caliber and the rifle’s barrel length.
 Thereafter, choosing the appropriate bullet weight(s) will complete the pairing.

 If this information isn’t listed, please contact us, and we will gladly run the ballistic data and provide you with our best recommendations.